 Each CHHA will have its own policies regarding Medicaid pending services – some will not provide them at all.
 If someone would like to receive Medicaid pending services, it can be helpful to obtain the assistance of someone who is familiar with the process.
 They can help direct them to an agency that provides Medicaid pending services and guide them through the process of obtaining them.

-In theory, there should be no difference in the amount of services someone can receive while Medicaid pending from what they can receive with active Medicaid.
+In theory, there should be no difference in the amount of home health care services someone can receive while Medicaid pending from what they can receive with active Medicaid.
 However, as stated above, only a CHHA can approve Medicaid pending services.
 We find that people who receive Medicaid level services from a CHHA usually are not approved for more than 8 hours a day, and often substantially less than that.

 We provide free assistance for people who are looking to receive Medicaid pending home care.
 If you would like to obtain Medicaid pending home care for yourself, a loved one, or a client, please give us a call.
 Call Us Now!
 718-838-3838